PAGASA: Trough of Typhoon "Mindulle" affecting eastern sections of S. Luzon, Visayas

 Flash floods or landslides during severe thunderstorms are possible.

+The rest of the country, PAGASA said, will also experience the same conditions.

-PAGASA said the country will have light to moderate winds and slight to moderate coastal waters.
+The rest of the country, the weather bureau said, will have light to moderate winds and slight to moderate coastal waters.